coni2k/SS/Notes.md

 ---
 Wishlist:
 .
+Minified versions?
+.
 Only retrieve "changes" from the server; squares + numbers + availabilites etc. ("used" version don't work in case of removed objects)
+.
+Square Id Order Type - currently it's square type by default - horizontal and vertical as well?
+.
+Horizontal + Vertical groups for square on client-side?
+And use them with ToggleActiveSelected() (Is it possible to retrieve this info from the server?)
 .
 Database connection?
 .
 Unit testing?
 .
 Sudoku generator